-Let us dive a little deeper into what transactional NPS is.
+So, what exactly does transactional NPS do?
 It gives the business an opportunity to understand how they are performing at important customer touchpoints.
 Since the respondents of the survey aren’t anonymous, it gives you an opportunity to check back with them if they don’t seem happy based on the response to the survey.

 If a user responds saying that they had a bad experience, then the onus is on the business to make amends either by calling to know more or solving the problem immediately with the information at hand.